Limine-Bootloader/limine-protocol/PROTOCOL.md

 `0xffffffff80000000`.
 Lower half executables are *not supported*.
 For relocatable executables asking to be loaded at address 0, a minimum slide of `0xffffffff80000000` is applied.

+A "slide" is an offset applied to the executable's base load address.

 At handoff, the executable will be properly loaded and mapped with appropriate MMU permissions, as supervisor, at the requested virtual memory address (provided it is at or above `0xffffffff80000000`).